 But what is a LiDAR scanner?
 A built-in lie detector?
 A more relaxed version of radar perhaps?
 As we'll discover, LiDAR (or 'Light Detection and Ranging') does work in a similar way to radar, only it uses lasers to judge distances and depth.
 This is big news for augmented reality (AR) and, to a lesser extent, photography too.

-The more interesting question, though, is what LiDAR will let us do on the iPhone 12.
-Using our experience of seeing the tech on the iPad Pro 2020, we'll be exploring the kind of experiences LiDAR could open up on the new iPhones – and, ultimately, the Apple Glasses.
+The more interesting question, though, is what LiDAR will let us do on the iPhone 12 Pro.
+Using our experience of seeing the tech on the iPad Pro 2020, we'll can explore the kind of experiences LiDAR could open up on the new iPhones – and, ultimately, the Apple Glasses.